steven05sanchez/Enterprise-IAM-Lab/README.md

 Assign users to the appropriate department security groups.

-## Tasks Completed
+### Tasks Completed

-- Assigned users to department groups
+- Assigned users to department security groups
 - Applied Role-Based Access Control (RBAC)
 - Organized access based on job responsibilities

-## What I Learned
+### What I Learned

-I learned that assigning users to security groups makes onboarding, offboarding, and role changes much easier while following the Principle of Least Privilege.
+This phase showed me how security groups simplify onboarding, offboarding, and role changes while following the Principle of Least Privilege.

 ---